 Susana García Díez

-Javier Bardem was considered for the role of Pako, but was committed to Perdita Durango (1997) for the same dates.
+Javier Bardem was considered for the role of Pako, but was committed to Dance with the Devil (1997) for the same dates.
 He eventually ended up making a cameo appearance as the star of a soap opera shown on a TV set.
 Viggo Mortensen was also considered for Pako, but his Argentinean accent was deemed not suitable for a character who had to sound genuinely Spanish.
 See more »

 See more »